xparq/iprof/README.md

 (An MSVS project to build the example was also provided by the [original upstream repo](https://gitlab.com/Neurochrom/iprof), under its `winBuild` directory.)

-### Additional options
+### Options

+- By defining `IPROF_DISABLE` (before including iprof.hpp) all of iprof will be omitted form the compilation; the `IPROF_...` macros will be defined empty (still passing through their arguments, though, so compilation without iprof would not introduce difficult-to-find subtle bugs).

-- You can disable the multithreading functionality of iprof by defining `IPROF_DISABLE_MULTITHREAD`.
+- You can disable the multithreading functionality by defining `IPROF_DISABLE_MULTITHREAD`.

-- In case your scopes are nested way too deep (more than 15), you might want to disable the constant-length vector optimization by defining
+- In case your scopes are nested way too deep (more than 15), you might want to disable the constant-length vector optimization with
 `IPROF_DISABLE_VECTOR_OPT`.
 You should also call the police and turn yourself in.

 ## Contributing